6 Request Compute, Memory, and Latency Bottlenecks

 The denominator accounts for the cost of the \(k\) draft passes (each costing \(1/c\) of a target pass) plus the one verification pass.
 For \(c = 10\) (the draft model is 10x faster), \(k = 4\), and \(\alpha = 0.8\), the speedup is roughly \(3.4 / 1.4 \approx 2.4\text{x}\).

 A crucial property of speculative decoding is that it produces exactly the same distribution as the target model.
+This is not a heuristic or an approximation.
 The acceptance/rejection mechanism is designed so that the output distribution is identical to what you’d get from running the target model autoregressively.
-This is not an approximation – it’s a mathematically exact speedup.
+The speculative decoding paper goes into the details of how rejection sampling is used to ensure the exact statistical distribution is preserved.

 Tree-based speculative decoding